flectra-hq/documentation-user/purchase/purchases/rfq/cancel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Now, you need to return the iPad Minis that you have received to your
 vendor location.
-To do so, click on the **Reverse** button from the same
+To do so, click on the **Return** button from the same
 document.
 A reverse transfer window will pop up.
 Enter the quantity to
 return and the corresponding location and click on **Return**.